 The smallest of seeds of faith can grow into something strong and mighty, if you are looking to know about Jesus that seed is already growing.

-We can learn about Jesus and grow in faith in many ways: praying, reading the Bible, joining a church – online or in person, talking to others about where you are with your faith or maybe join a group that helps you learn more about your faith.
+We can learn about Jesus and grow in faith in many ways: praying, reading the bible, joining a church – online or in person, talking to others about where you are with your faith or maybe join a group that helps you learn more about your faith.

-If you have any questions about your faith or want to know who Jesus is, then please drop me an email via our website https://www.crosby-saintgeorge.uk or leave a comment or
+If you have any questions about your faith or want to know who Jesus is, then please drop me an email via our website https://www.crosby-saintgeorge.uk/ or leave a comment or

 question on Facebook @StGeorge.Crosby

-‘The Feeding of the 5000’ (Matthew 14:13-21 can be found at:
+The Parable of the Good Samaritan: Luke 10:25-37 can be found at:

 or to hear the story try: https://www.youtube.com/watch?v=MLzdQtetedc

 May God fill your hearts with Love, Joy and Peace